Fund Management

 serverSignature: Hex // Broker's signature

-field is critical - it prevents replay attacks by ensuring only newer states are accepted.
+}The version field is critical - it prevents replay attacks by ensuring only newer states are accepted.

 Session Key Ownership